-Located at the Eastview Landfill Site, north of the lime sludge pile, is the soil remediation facility.
+Located at the Eastview Landfill Site, directly east of the tire stock pile, is the soil remediation facility.
 At this location, contractors deliver soil contaminated with hydrocarbons from soil remediation projects or environmental accident sites.
 Soil is considered contaminated when it is found to be above the required CCME Guidelines.

 The material is treated on site with the use of a rome plow attached to a track type dozer and once the level of hydrocarbons meets the guidelines stated in Guideline 96-05, Treatment Disposal of Petroleum Contaminated Soil, June 1996 (revised April 2002) it becomes a beneficial product that can then be used as cover material in the cell.
-The Eastview Landfill Site received 6.77 tonnes of contaminated soil in 2019 - a decrease from the 359.51 tonnes collected by the site in 2018.
+The Eastview Landfill Site received 2,643.31 tonnes of contaminated soil in 2021 - an increase of 2,550.38 tonnes delivered to the site in 2021.